 “Musee du Parfum” Paris, France

-Musee du Parfum occupies an impressive 19th century mansion that will leave you breathless with its fabulous architecture and decoration.
-Opened in 1983, the museum is your ticket to travelling back in time in the world of perfumery, creating in your mind powerful images of perfume history from up to 3000 years ago.
+Musee du Parfum occupies an impressive 19th-century mansion that will leave you breathless with its fabulous architecture and decoration.
+Opened in 1983, the museum is your ticket to traveling back in time in the world of perfumery, creating in your mind powerful images of perfume history from up to 3000 years ago.
 It houses an extensive collection of scented exhibits, perfume extracts, and perfume bottles.
 It is also the place to go if you want to be a witness of local and foreign artisans creating their perfume magic right before your eyes.

 “Fragrance Museum Farina-House” Cologne, Germany

 The Fragrance Museum Farina-House in Cologne, Germany will reveal to you over 3 centuries of perfume history connected with the famous perfume dynasty Farina.
 Except for the impressive collection of art objects, paintings, and showcases with glasses and flacons from antiquity to modern days, the museum offers its visitors the opportunity to sneak peek at the “chamber of essences”.
 The “chamber of essences” is a special museum chamber where you will have the privilege to take a look behind the curtains of perfume making and even smell some of the essences that are used in the art of perfume creation!